 An update of a Cochrane Review must involve an updated search and the incorporation of any new studies (see Cochrane policy).
 A Cochrane Review should be updated based on need.
 Aspects to consider are the currency of the question, the impact and usage of the current version, the availability of additional studies (or additional data for studies already included), and an assessment of the likely change of any newly identified studies or additional data on the current review version; in addition to methodological enhancements that may be required.

-We routinely assess our reviews 18 months to two years after publication, unless otherwise agreed at publication (see below).
+We routinely assess our reviews around two years after publication, unless otherwise agreed at publication (see below).
 From January 2017, our policy is to assess overviews for updating every five years rather than every two, unless otherwise agreed.
 This accounts for the length of time it takes to develop and publish Cochrane/systematic reviews that may be included in the overview.

 We rely on the expertise of the authors and editors in assessing a review for updating, as well as the Cochrane Updating Classification System and the Updates Classification Flowchart.
 A full or restricted search is required before we can apply the classification, which provides the following three options.